 Many golfers today would do almost anything to improve their golf game.
-Often that means buying the latest and greatest golf clubs, which also tend to be the most expensive ones as well.
+Often that means buying the latest and greatest golf clubs, which also tend to be the most expensive ones.
 We buy the golf ball with the “soft feel” or the one that is “extra long” so we can play like “Lefty.”
 And of course don’t forget the clothes, because looking the part has to improve our golf game.

 While equipment and the confidence we achieve from wearing that Tiger red shirt can make a huge difference in our golf games, we tend to forget the fundamentals.
-I remember my first golf lesson many years ago I was taught to remember the acronym GASP.
-Grip, Aim, Stance and Posture.
+I remember my first golf lesson many years ago, I was taught to remember the acronym GASP: Grip, Aim, Stance and Posture.
 While grip and aim have nothing to do what is in your shoes, stance and posture can be improved with orthotics leading to longer distances off the tee.

 In a study published in 2000 in the Journal of Manipulative and Physiological Therapeutics titled, “Effects of orthotic intervention and nine holes of simulated golf on club-head velocity in experienced golfers,” the examiners investigated the effect of orthotics in the experienced golfer before and after playing nine holes of golf.
-They determined that custom made orthotics increase club head velocity by a total of 3.5 miles per hour which does not seem like much, but this resulted in 15 more yards of ball flight in the air.
+They determined that custom made orthotics increase club head velocity by a total of 3.5 miles per hour.
+That may not seem like much, but this resulted in 15 more yards of ball flight in the air.
 Fatigue was also reportedly reduced in those golfers wearing orthotics which should improve overall performance through a round of golf.

-The reason why orthotic use resulted in less fatigue and greater distance was not determined in the experiment, but benefit was likely due to the following advantages that orthotics provide.
+The reason why orthotic use resulted in less fatigue and greater distance was not determined in the experiment, but benefit was likely due to the following advantages that orthotics provide:

 - Improved shock absorption

-- Improvement in overall balance/stability
+- Improvement in overall balance and stability.

-- Reduction or elimination of painful pressure points that develop during nine holes of golf
+- Reduction or elimination of painful pressure points that develop during nine holes of golf.

 These 3 advantages of orthotics can translate into improving on those fundamentals of stance and posture.